Chun5/works/index.rst

   4. Sales: lead potential customers to find the product's information.
   5. Product implementation: provide the information on installing, implementing, integrating the product.
+  6. Product use: help users use the product and resolve the problems.
+  7. After-sale service: help technical support troubleshoot the issues.
+  8. Track feedbacks: for continuous improvement